loum/nparcel/doc/source/init.rst

 From here we should get some sane information::

-    $ nploaderd status
+    $ toploaderd status
-    nploaderd is idle
+    toploaderd is idle

 Provide Database Connection Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^